Blackdown Tableland National Park is an unexpected delight.

 Not sure what the tents and mozzies mean?
 Check out my tents and mozzies guide.

-For more information, including how to get to Blackdown Tableland (turn off 30km past Dingo from the Capricorn Highway), check out Qld NP Blackdown Tableland camping.
+You could also check out Qld NP Blackdown Tableland camping for more details on camping at Blackdown Tableland.
 There’s also a caravan park in Dingo, some 30km away, and then of course, in Emerald just over 100km away if you prefer to stay in places with more amenities.

 More posts on camping in Central Queensland